 This traditional incline cardboard cat scratcher may look basic, but let us tell you—cats go crazy for it.
 Maybe it’s because the angle is most similar to what they prefer when they’re scratching or kneading their paws.
 Maybe it’s the included catnip that entices them to come play and then have a good scratch or two.
 Maybe it’s the additional cut outs that you can put a cat toy in to keep your kitty interested and motivated to get to and paw at.

 We don’t think that the fact that it’s environmentally friendly and recyclable hurts either.
 Although your cat may not care too much about that, Mother Nature does.
 It’s made with recycled corrugated cardboard and even better, when your cat is done, it’s still recyclable.
 Talk about lowering your carbon footprint—you can’t do that with a scratching post.
 Well, not as easily.
 It’s a lightweight, easy-to-move scratcher your cat will find a constant favorite and at that price, so will you.
+It measures 15.5 by 8.5 by 8 inches and will be a good fit for most cats regardless of their size.

 - Comes with catnip